This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I care for my splint?

 - Wait for your hard splint to harden completely.
-Wait about 30 minutes to walk on a fiberglass splint.
 You may have to wait up to 3 days before you can walk on a plaster splint.

-- Do not put powders or deodorants inside your splint, because they can dry your skin and increase itching.
+- Do not put powders or deodorants inside your splint.
+These can dry your skin and increase itching.

 - Do not try to scratch the skin inside your hard splint with sharp objects.
 Sharp objects can break off inside your splint or hurt your skin.

 - Do not pull the padding out of your splint.
 The padding inside your splint protects your skin.
-You may get severe sores on your skin if you take out the padding.
+You may develop a sore on your skin if you take out the padding.

 - Your hard splint gets wet or is damaged.